Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 1. Read the Manual

-Before doing anything with your gun and red dot, read the manual.
-It’s better to know HOW to do things and not need them than to need them and not know.
+I know it’s a hassle, but it’s better to know HOW to do things and not need them than to need them and not know.

 It will speed up the process of learning about your red dot sight.